martinrotter/rssguard/resources/docs/Documentation.md

 If you want to use AdBlock, you need to have [Node.js](#node) installed.

 You can find elaborate lists of AdBlock rules [here](https://easylist.to).
-You can simply copy the direct hyperlinks to those lists and paste them into the **Filter lists** text-box as shown below.
+You can simply copy the direct hyperlinks to those lists and paste them into the `Filter lists` text-box as shown below.
 Remember to always separate individual links with newlines.
-The same applies to **Custom filters**, where you can insert individual filters, for example [filter](https://adblockplus.org/filter-cheatsheet) "idnes" to block all URLs with "idnes" in them.
+The same applies to `Custom filters`, where you can insert individual filters, for example [filter](https://adblockplus.org/filter-cheatsheet) "idnes" to block all URLs with "idnes" in them.

 <img alt="alt-img" src="images/adblock.png" width="350px">

-The way ad-blocking internally works is that RSS Guard starts local HTTP browser which provides ad-blocking API, which is subsequently called by RSS Guard.
+The way ad-blocking internally works is that RSS Guard starts local HTTP server which provides ad-blocking API, which is subsequently called by RSS Guard.
 There is some caching done in between, which speeds up some ad-blocking decisions.

-## Minor Features <a id="mife"></a>

 ### Files Downloader <a id="downl"></a>
-RSS Guard offers simple embedded file downloader.
+RSS Guard offers simple file downloader.

 <img alt="alt-img" src="images/downloader-window.png" width="600px">

-You can right-click any item in an embedded web browser and hit the **Save as** button.
+You can right-click any item in an embedded web browser and hit the `Save as` button.
 RSS Guard will then automatically display the downloader, and will download your file.
 This feature works in [both RSS Guard variants](#webb).
+The downloader is also fully interconnected with some RSS Guard plugins, like Gmail where you can download e-mail attachments with it.

 <img alt="alt-img" src="images/downloader-view.png" width="600px">

 You can download up to 6 files simultaneously.

 ### Node.js <a id="node"></a>
 RSS Guard has the [Node.js](https://nodejs.org) integration.
-For more information see **Node.js** section of RSS Guard **Settings** dialog.
+For more information see `Node.js` section of RSS Guard `Settings` dialog.

 Node.js is used for some advanced functionality like [AdBlock](#adbl).

 ### Labels <a id="lbls"></a>
 RSS Guard supports labels (tags).
 Any number of tags can be assigned to any article.

 Note that tags in some plugins are [synchronizable](#sfrl).

 While labels are synchronized with these services, sometimes they cannot be directly created via RSS Guard.
-In this case, you have to create them via web interface of the respective service, and only after that perform **Synchronize folders & other items**, which will fetch newly created labels too.
+In this case, you have to create them via web interface of the respective service, and only after that perform `Synchronize folders & other items`, which will fetch newly created labels too.

-New labels can be added via right-click menu of the **Labels** item in a feed list.
+New labels can be added via right-click menu of the `Labels` item in a feed list.

 <img alt="alt-img" src="images/label-menu.png" width="600px">